factorhouse/slipway/README.md

 In a very simple sense, Slipway is currently:

-1. Eclipse Jetty
+1. Embedded Jetty 12.1 with native handlers (no Servlet/EE dependencies).
-2. Websockets (combinging Jetty with [Sente](https://github.com/taoensso/sente))
+2. Websockets (combinging Jetty with [Sente](https://github.com/taoensso/sente)).
-3. Extended OIDC support including Authorization Code Flow, Client Credentials Flow, and Refresh Token redemption
+3. Extended OIDC support including Authorization Code Flow, Client Credentials Flow, and Refresh Token redemption.

-Predominantly Slipway is Jetty, if in doubt read the [Jetty docs](https://jetty.org/docs/).
+Predominantly Slipway is Jetty, when in doubt read the [Jetty docs](https://jetty.org/docs/).

 ## Using Slipway